In Room 221 at the following dates and times:

 To register for summer access, logon to your Westlaw account and look for Summer Westlaw Use information.
 Click the Extend your password link.

-This is the final Gavel Gazette for this semester.
-Items for first issue of the Fall 2017 semester must be submitted to email@example.com by 10am on Friday, August 18.
+The Gavel Gazette has ceased publication for this semester.
+Items for first issue of the Fall 2017 semester must be submitted to firstname.lastname@example.org by 10am on Friday, August 18.

 Prizes of $5000, $3000, and $1000 will be awarded for the best papers addressing one or more legal issues in the area of trusts and estates, broadly defined.
 Entries are due by June 15, 2017. www.actec.org